Hubballi Junction railway station: Description

-Hubballi Junction is center place for transportation of public and commercial in Karnataka by connecting northwest to Mumbai (460 km), west to Goa (160 km), South to Bengaluru (410 km) and east to Hyderabad (450 km) with heavy mass transportation.
+Hubballi Junction is public and commercial transportation hub in Karnataka, connecting northwest to Mumbai (460 km), west to Goa (160 km), south to Bengaluru (410 km) and east to Hyderabad (450 km) with heavy mass transportation.

-It is the busiest railway station in Karnataka after KSR Bengaluru.
+It is the second-busiest railway station in Karnataka, after KSR Bengaluru.
 The Hubballi division situated in Hubballi city connects Bengaluru, Mysuru, Mangaluru, Hyderabad, Mumbai, New Delhi, Chennai, Thiruvananthapuram, Goa and more.

 Commercial goods such as manganese are the main source of income, with public transport being secondary.

 The Hubballi Junction (under Hubballi Division) has Goods Shed, Diesel Loco Shed, Carriage Repair Workshop, Train Yard, and many more of Railways.
 The station was opened in the late 19th century c.
 1886-87 by the British Company; it is currently one of the oldest railway stations in the state.
 It was an important station for both passengers as well as goods from the old era itself.
 It has major importance in the South Western Railway jurisdiction.
 It has connection to almost every part of India, Bengaluru, Chennai, Trivandrum, Mumbai, Pune, Ahmedabad, Udaipur, New Delhi, Varanasi, Kolkata, Hyderabad, Vishakhapatnam, Madgaon-Vasco-Goa and many more.
 The station is the second busiest in the zone after Bengaluru.